twillo-lehre-teilen/Train-The-Trainer/step1.md

   const submitButton = document.getElementById('submit');

   function buildQuiz(){
+  // variable to store the HTML output
     const output = [];

+  // for each question...
     myQuestions.forEach(
       (currentQuestion, questionNumber) => {

+   // variable to store the list of possible answers
         const answers = [];

+   // and for each available answer...
         for(letter in currentQuestion.answers){

+   // ...add an HTML radio button
           answers.push(
             "<label>
               <input type="radio" name="question${questionNumber}" value="${letter}">